You are currently viewing 9 Incredible Things to Do in Glacier National Park MontanaPin

 2. Take the Red Bus Tour

 A ride on the famous Red Buses is a great way to get an intro to the park.
-We’re usually not a huge fan of tours and prefer to explore on our own, but these Red Buses are a long-time tradition and are the longest continuous running tour in the world!
-They were originally driven by Blackfoot Indians, and just being in them makes you feel like you’re part of history.
+We’re usually not a huge fan of tours and prefer to explore independently, but these Red Buses are a long-time tradition.
+They are the longest continuously running tour in the world and were driven initially by Blackfoot Indians, and being in them makes you feel like you’re part of history.

-Their knowledgeable drivers will guide you and give you more insight into the park and perhaps share a few stories of American Indian folklore.
+Their knowledgeable drivers give you more insight into the park and share stories of American Indian folklore.
 There are a handful of tours to pick from, and on clear days, the top will be rolled back so you get plenty of vantage points.
 We did the Westside Crown of the Continent tour.

 See More: Yellowstone National Park has a Yellow Bus Tour